COVID-19 Updates

 - Stay home if you are sick and look out for symptoms of COVID-19

-- If you suspect you have symptoms of COVID-19 or have been in contact with someone who tested positive for COVID-19, call your healthcare provider or local health department and get tested
+- If you suspect you have symptoms of COVID-19 or have been in contact with someone who tested positive for COVID-19, get tested and call your healthcare provider, especially if you are at high risk for severe disease

 GETTING TESTED FOR COVID-19:

-- Have been in close contact with someone who tested positive for COVID-19 and are not fully vaccinated or recently recovered.
+- Have been in close contact with someone who tested positive for COVID-19.

 See more information on testing recommendations and types of tests from the NJDOH